Control Variant Condition Propagation

 Stop Propagation of Variant Condition Downstream

-Here, one input port of the Subsystem block is unconditional making the Subsystem block unconditional at input side and thus stopping the propagation of variant condition downstream.
+Here, one input port of the Subsystem block is unconditional since it received input from the unconditional Ground block.
+This makes the Subsystem block unconditional, stopping the propagation of the variant condition downstream.